RISC-KC/basic_rv32s/README.md

 ...
 ```

-If you are not beginner as I am, you can just modify this memory settings.
+If you are not a beginner like I was, you can just modify this memory settings.
 Since the actual FPGA implementation is only done in **RV32I46F_5SP**, we suggest to use 46F_5SP architecture for C compiled program simulation.

-We'll going to work about easy C program import on SoC soon.
+We're going to work on easy C program import on SoC soon.

 ---

 ## Future Works

-1. issue resolvations
+1. issue resolutions
 2. Single-Cycle core FPGA implementation and Evaluation
 3. Additional benchmarks (Coremark, RISC-V ISA tests)
 4. Standardized FPGA synthesis resource measurement